BrieXO vs Autodesk Construction Cloud

 Robust field execution with checklists, issues, and model-linked observations.
 Strong continuity from design models to field issues.

 Verdict: Both platforms have strong field tooling.
-Autodesk Build excels at model-linked field ops; BrieXO excels at field + evidence + commercial + sustainability integration.
+Autodesk Build excels at model-linked field ops; BrieXO excels at field + evidence, with commercial and sustainability integration on the roadmap.

 Automation & AI